proact-de/ansible-role-openssh/README.md

 This role configures and (massively) hardens OpenSSH.
 This is done by updating hostkeys and sshd_config and ssh_config to best practices layed out by "Secure Secure Shell" (<https://stribika.github.io/2015/01/04/secure-secure-shell.html>).

 **NOTE:** the ssh_config file will simply disable password based authentication for the client!
-So if you get `Permission denied (password, publickey)` or similar try `ssh -o PasswordAuthetication=yes`
+So if you get `Permission denied (password, publickey)` or similar try `ssh -o PasswordAuthentication=yes`

 ## Requirements